Cryptolens/docs/examples/key-verification.md

                           })

 If result Is Nothing OrElse result.Result = ResultType.[Error] OrElse
-    result.LicenseKey.HasValidSignature(RSAPubKey).IsValid Then
+    Not result.LicenseKey.HasValidSignature(RSAPubKey).IsValid Then
     ' an error occurred or the key is invalid or it cannot be activated ' (eg. the limit of activated devices was achieved) Console.WriteLine("The license does not work.")

+Else
+    ' everything went fine if we are here!
+    Console.WriteLine("The license is valid!")
 End If

-'everything went fine if we are here!
-Console.WriteLine("The license is valid!")
 ```

 ## Common errors

+### .NET Core issues
+The `Helpers.GetMachineCode()` method is currently not supported on the .NET Core. **MachineCode** can be any value that allows you to uniquely identify an end user (eg. their computer).

 ### Namespaces missing
 This means that [SKGLExtesion](/web-api/skm-client-api) library (aka SKM Client API) was not included into the project.
 It can be easily added using **NuGet packager manager**, which you can find by right clicking on the project: